Help us improve your experience.

 Before you begin:

-For information about prerequisites, see System Requirements.
+For information about prerequisites, see System Requirements for Juniper Secure Connect.

 You must ensure that the SRX Series Firewall uses either a signed certificate or a self-signed certificate instead of the default system-generated certificate.
 Before you start configuring Juniper Secure Connect, you must bind the certificate to the SRX Series Firewall by executing the following command: